-Other restricted funds - This represents income received from Wiltshire Council and other sources, and includes contributions to school trips.
+Other restricted funds - This represents income received from other sources, and includes Mathematics in Education and Industry funding and income from sales of stock.

 Pension reserve - This represents the Academy's share of the assets and liabilities in the Local Government Pension Scheme.
 As with most pension schemes this is currently in deficit due to an excess of scheme liabilities over scheme assets which was inherited on conversion to an Academy.
 The Academy is following the recommendations of the actuary to reduce the deficit by making additional contributions over a number of years.